 Frequent Responses after security reviews

-Pretty much every single security review pick up a few of these things.
+It's common that security reviews pick up some of these things.
 Here are some standard responses to them:

 Nothing gets security debate going more than discussing password complexity requirements.
 If you disagree with the default password complexity requirements, you can configure your own.
 If you have fairly simple requirements that can be fullfilled with a regular expression, you can follow the instructions at the Password Policy page.
 If you have more complex requirements that are not easily fullfilled with a regular expression, you can follow the instructions here: Advanced custom password validation with external script.